 Chandra has worked both as adjunct faculty and on the curriculum committee as Vice President of Administration at George Wythe University.
-She also did media relations for Proposition 8 in California in 2008 and has created various events and programs for youth and adults.
+She has also worked in media relations on campaigns and has created various events and programs for youth, adults, and legislators.

 Vice President of Technology

 Dean has over 25 years of experience in technology ranging from programming websites to running server clusters that scale out to millions of visitors.
 He is passionate about religious freedom and loves bringing more freedom to the world.

 Vice President of Events and Special Projects

 Stephanie Butler works to help organizations bridge the gap between dreaming and doing through event planning, project management and change management consulting.
 She received a Masters degree in Organizational Leadership and has worked with various organizations in both the private and non profit sectors.
 Stephanie is a 6th generation Arizonan living in Washington D.C., with a passion for good food, good friends, and good stories.